Is the DA’s Western Cape Story a ‘good story to tell’? We examine the claimsComments 5

-The claim is only partially correct.
+The claim is slightly exaggerated.
 The Khayelitsha Hospital opened in April 2012 and the Mitchells Plain Hospital opened in November 2013.
 However, a new hospital wasn’t built in George.
 A new emergency unit was added to an existing hospital in July 2012.

 The Western Cape’s 2014-2017 Medium Term Budget Policy Statement states that over the next three years approximately R3 billion will be invested in health infrastructure.

-Correct, according to Stats SA’s latest Quarterly Labour Force Survey which shows that the number of people in South Africa who are unemployed increased by 121,000 between the end of 2012 and the end of 2013.
+Stats SA’s latest Quarterly Labour Force Survey shows that the number of people in South Africa who are unemployed increased by 121,000 between the end of 2012 and the end of 2013.